despresc/pandoc-metaparsing/README.md

 ## Example

-If you expect YAML metadata in your document with the scheme
+If you expect the metadata of your document to have the field `contributors` with the scheme

 ```yaml
 contributors: